junyechen1996/draft-chen-cfrg-vdaf-pine/draft-chen-cfrg-vdaf-pine.md

 1. `\SUM_k g_k = TAU * r`, the Client has passed at least `TAU * r` repetitions.

-It is important to notice an optimization proposed in Remark 4.12 of the PINE paper, that if we can come up with wraparound protocol bounds `L >= -ALPHA * sqrt(B)` and `H <= ALPHA * sqrt(B)`, such that `H + L + 1` is a power of 2, we can avoid asking Clients to send `U1_k` for each repetition, and Aggregators don't have to verify property 2 above, because the maximum number of
+It is important to notice an optimization proposed in Remark 4.12 of {{PINE}}, that if we can come up with wraparound protocol bounds `L >= -ALPHA * sqrt(B)` and `H <= ALPHA * sqrt(B)`, such that `H + L + 1` is a power of 2, we can avoid asking Clients to send `U1_k` for each repetition, and Aggregators don't have to verify property 2 above, because the maximum number of